 Rome is beautiful at every corner.
 Discover the most picturesque streets in the city centre of Rome and not only where you can have the best aperitivo in Rome or just have a nice stroll and take some beautiful pictures.

 - Via Coronari was nominated by the American magazine Architectural Digest one of the world’s top 10 most beautiful streets.
 It was used during the Middle Ages by the pilgrims going to the Vatican and St Peters basilica.
 On this street they used to sell corone, which has the meaning of rosaries, therefore the name Via dei Coronari.
-Nowadays Via dei Coronari offers many boutiques and artisanal shops, bar, gelaterias and small bars where you can enjoy a very nice atmosphere near Piazza Navona on one side and Castel Sant’Angelo on the other side.
+Nowadays Via dei Coronari is full of boutiques and artisanal shops, bar, gelaterias and small bars where you can enjoy a very nice atmosphere near Piazza Navona on one side and Castel Sant’Angelo on the other side.

 - Borgo Pio is a picturesque street near the Vatican.
 The name Borgo comes from the German Burg, in fact the area was an assistance point for the pilgrims coming from Germany.
 The name Pio comes from the founder Pius IV.
 This street offers many nice restaurants and bars you can enjoy after the visit of the Vatican Museums, the Sistine Chapel and St Peters basilica.